dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 ## Branch Recording Mechanisms {#sec:lbr}

 Modern high-performance CPUs provide branch recording mechanisms that enable a processor to continuously log a set of previously executed branches.
 But before going into the details, you may ask: *Why are we so interested in branches?* Well, because this is how we can determine the control flow of a program.
-We largely ignore other instructions in a basic block (see [@sec:BasicBlock]) because branches are always the last instruction in a basic block.
+We largely ignore other instructions in a basic block (see [@sec:BasicBlock]) because branches are always the last instructions in a basic block.
 Since all instructions in a basic block are guaranteed to be executed once, we can only focus on branches that will “represent” the entire basic block.
 Thus, it’s possible to reconstruct the entire line-by-line execution path of the program if we track the outcome of every branch.
-In fact, this is what the Intel Processor Traces (PT) feature is capable of doing, which is discussed in Appendix D. Branch recording mechanisms that we will discuss here are based on sampling, not tracing, and thus have different use cases and capabilities.
+This is what the Intel Processor Traces (PT) feature is capable of doing, which is discussed in Appendix D. Branch recording mechanisms that we will discuss here are based on sampling, not tracing, and thus have different use cases and capabilities.

 Processors designed by Intel, AMD, and ARM all have announced their branch recording extensions.
 Exact implementations may vary but the idea is the same.
-Hardware logs the “from” and “to” address of each branch along with some additional data in parallel with executing the program.
+Hardware logs the “from” and “to” addresses of each branch along with some additional data in parallel with executing the program.
 If we collect a long enough history of source-destination pairs, we will be able to unwind the control flow of our program, just like a call stack, but with limited depth.
 Such extensions are designed to cause minimal slowdown to a running program often within 1%.

 With a branch recording mechanism in place, we can sample on branches (or cycles, it doesn't matter), but during each sample, look at the previous N branches that were executed.
 This gives us reasonable coverage of the control flow in the hot code paths but does not overwhelm us with too much information, as only a smaller number of the total branches are examined.
 It is important to keep in mind that this is still sampling, so not every executed branch can be examined.
 A CPU generally executes too fast for that to be feasible.

 It is very important to keep in mind that only taken branches are being logged. [@lst:LogBranches] shows an example of how branch results are being tracked.
-This code represents a loop with three instructions that may change the execution path of the program, namely loop backedge `JNE` (1), conditional branch `JNS` (2), function `CALL` (3), and return from this function (4, not shown).
+This code represents a loop with three instructions that may change the execution path of the program, namely loop back edge `JNE` (1), conditional branch `JNS` (2), function `CALL` (3), and return from this function (4, not shown).

 Listing: Example of logging branches.